 Sole traders are individuals who run their businesses and are responsible for all aspects of their operations.
 They have full control over their company and are personally liable for any debts or legal problems that may crop up in the course of the company’s operations.
 They are also accountable for managing their own personal finances, which includes paying their own taxes and keeping their own accounting records.

 While sole traders may face challenges such as limited resources and a lack of support, they also have the flexibility to make quick decisions and adapt to changing market conditions.
 With this, you can also consider hiring a sole trader accountant.

-It is relatively easy to set up and start to trade as a sole trader.
+It is relatively easy to set up and start as a sole proprietor.
 You complete a form and notify HM Revenue and Customs that you are operating as a sole trader (form CWF1).
-HM Revenue and Customs will issue you with a 10 digit unique tax reference number.
-You will then be required to prepare and submit a self assessment personal tax return every year that you operate as a sole trader.There are a number of advantages and disadvantages of operating as a sole trader:
+HM Revenue and Customs will issue you a 10-digit unique tax reference number.
+You will then be required to prepare and submit a self-assessment personal tax return every year that you operate as a sole trader.
+You will also be personally responsible for any debts or losses that your business has.
+It is important to have a solid business plan and financial management skills to succeed as a sole trader.